 A new study from UCLA showed that people with low levels of omega-3 fatty acids in their red blood cells scored lower on tests of visual memory and executive function, including problem-solving, multi-tasking, and abstract thinking.

-A new study by UCLA researchers shows that a diet lacking in omega-3 fatty acids, which are commonly found in fish, may cause your brain to age faster and lose some of its memory and thinking capabilities.
+A new study by scientists from the University of California, Los Angeles (UCLA) shows that a diet lacking in omega-3 fatty acids, which are commonly found in fish, may cause your brain to age faster and lose some of its memory and thinking capabilities.
 The research demonstrated that people with lower levels of omega-3 fatty acids have lower brain volumes — equivalent to approximately two years of structural brain aging.

 Higher fish intake has been associated with a reduced risk of cardiovascular mortality and stroke.
 And while some studies have shown an association between eating fatty fish and a lower risk of dementia, others have failed to confirm such a protective association.
 This study, which focused on middle-aged to elderly subjects who were free of clinical stroke and dementia, confirmed the association.

-Dr. Zaldy S. Tan, a member of the Easton Center for Alzheimer’s Disease Research in the UCLA Department of Neurology who also holds an appointment in the UCLA Division of Geriatrics, is available for interviews.
+Dr. Zaldy S. Tan is a member of the Easton Center for Alzheimer’s Disease Research in the UCLA Department of Neurology and also holds an appointment in the UCLA Division of Geriatrics.

 The study was supported by the National Heart, Lung, and Blood Institute’s Framingham Heart Study and the National Institute on Aging.